 I am very grateful for this app because it has built a space for my children’s imagination about this iconic and threatened animal of Borneo.
 It gives me the opportunity to further add to their imagination space with information and unique or relevant facts.
 Additionally, it makes me happy to see my two children entertained before their bedtime, eventually falling asleep and to think they are dreaming of meeting a cute little gibbon and helping it find its song, as they heard from the ‘Little Gibbon’ storytelling app tonight.

-Verawati Aprillia – Event Organiser, BNF Indonesia
+Written by Verawati Aprillia – Event Organiser, BNF Indonesia